File 83(b) Election

 Eqvista Makes it Easier to file 83(b) Election

-Our platform now offers the convenience of filing your 83(b) election form.
-Our Premium clients can effortlessly handle the complete process, from form creation to downloading.
 Besides, Our team of certified experts will provide you with proficient support through guidance, assistance, and other relevant help to eliminate the stress and difficulties of filing an 83(b) election.
+Get started today and secure your financial future by filing your 83(b) election with Eqvista!

-The 83(b) election feature is only available for Premium (and also Enterprise) subscribers.
+The 83(b) election feature is only available for Enterprise subscribers.
 If you are a Freemium user in need of this feature, consider upgrading your subscription!

 Interested in issuing & managing shares?